MicrosoftDocs/azure-devops-docs/docs/pipelines/archive/apps/nodejs/quick-to-azure.md

 ## Update to redeploy the code

-Navigate to the **Code** hub in the VSTS portal.
+Navigate to the **Code** hub in the Azure DevOps portal.
 Navigate to **server.js** file.
 Make the following simple change to that file by selecting the edit action.

 ![Screenshot showing update to code](./_img/cicd-get-started-nodejs-update-code.png)